 By: Patrick Quealy

-This May 19th and 20th, SONIC BLOOM has a new first step for those of us who cannot possibly wait all the way until June.
+This weekend, SONIC BLOOM has a new first step for those of us who cannot possibly wait all the way until June.
 Introducing Iconic Bloom; your first stop on the way across the country to see the beauty that is Spanish Peaks County, Colorado.

 On Night One, expect to get up and get down to the cerebral sounds of Sixis, coming off a new EP, The Last Question, an excellent addition to his already flourishing catalog.
 His sound is reminiscent of Desert Dwellers, and all those who seek consciousness in bass music.